How to help someone with depression

 It can be hard knowing that your loved one is suffering from depression.
 Especially when it is causing problems in their everyday life.
 Fortunately, there are some things that you can do to help.
 These are discussed below.

 It is a good idea to read as much information about depression as you can.
 It is possible that your loved one does not even know that they are suffering from depression.
-Understanding depression and how it works will help you to recognize the signs that your loved one needs help.
+Understanding depression and how it works will help you to recognise the signs that your loved one needs help.

 Help them to feel supported